bilalbakhrom/SoundControlKit/README.md

 ### Example

-Explore the [sample project](https://github.com/bilalBakhrom/SoundControlKit/tree/master/SoundControlKitExample) that demonstrates how to use SoundControlKit.
+Explore the [demo project - Voice Memo](https://github.com/bilalbakhrom/SoundControlKit/tree/main/VoiceMemo) that demonstrates how to use SoundControlKit.

 ## License